yoachim/21_Scratch/metric_audit/metrics.md

 Michael Coughlin et al also might have made a quick KNe metric:  https://github.com/mcoughlin/sims_maf_contrib/tree/KNe

 Great!
 We can run them both, make sure they are consistent, then pick one to run on the regular.

+Maybe also have one based on plasticc light curves?

 ### Photometric Redshift ###